alice-i-cecile/rfcs/rfcs/39-traits-queries.md

 // which will cause a compile error if the user forgets to register an impl.
 ```

 When a component is first added to a `World`, it will register all of its queryable trait impls with a registry.
+Users will also have the option of manually registering trait impls via a method -- this is necessary when implementing a trait for a foreign type.

-When querying for `dyn OnCrit`, the ECS will use this registry to find components implementing the trait and create trait objects for them.
+When querying for `dyn OnCrit`, the ECS will use the registry to find components implementing the trait and create trait objects for them.

 ## Drawbacks